locurote/loose-scripts/README.md

-just a loose conlection of random scripts for personal use
+just a loose collection of random scripts for personal use